Azores Must-Do Activities: Experience Adventure and Beauty

 For many, a highlight must-do ride is taking a guided horseback tour that takes you around the twin crater lakes at Sete Cidades on São Miguel Island.
 Whether you are an experienced rider or a beginner, there’s an Azores horseback activity available to suit everyone.
-For those who are familiar with horse breeds, the Lusitano and Cruzado Portuguese horses are prevalent on the islands, and await to whisk you away on an epic Azorean horseback adventure.
+For those who are familiar with horse breeds, the Lusitano and Cruzado Portuguese horses are prevalent on the islands and await to whisk you away on an epic Azorean horseback adventure.

-7. Scuba Diving & Snorkeling
+7. Dive into the Depths of the Azores: Scuba Diving & Snorkeling Adventures

-Diving in the Azores has the distinct advantage of the mix of subtropical climate and the Gulf Stream waters, which means that divers will typically get to observe multiple marine species all on the same dive.
+Diving in the Azores has the distinct advantage of the mix of the subtropical climate and the Gulf Stream waters, which means that divers will typically get to observe multiple marine species all on the same dive.
 Although the best months for diving in the Azores are considered to be the months of June to November, you can actually dive year-round in these waters.

-Other good news that lends the Azores a nod as an epic diving locale is the fact that good visibility is almost always a given, and the moderate climate and relatively warm water temperatures makes the dive even more of an enjoyable, once-in-a-lifetime experience.
+Other good news that lends the Azores a nod as an epic diving locale is the fact that good visibility is almost always a given, and the moderate climate and relatively warm water temperatures make the dive even more of an enjoyable, once-in-a-lifetime experience.
 If you prefer snorkeling or just want to try scuba diving for the first time, you will have no trouble finding equipment, teachers, and tours for that as well.
-Diving and snorkeling in the Azores is a great way to swim with turtles, dolphins, and diving birds, and also to find black coral and soft coral and many other beautiful living species.
+Diving and snorkeling in the Azores is a great way to swim with turtles, dolphins, and diving birds, and also to find black coral and soft coral, and many other beautiful living species.

-Many activity providers in the Azores offer SUP rentals and guided tours of the islands’ many pristine lakes and ocean waters.
-Head out along the coast for some gorgeous views of the islands’ steep cliffs and black sand beaches, or paddle out to the middle of one of the Azores’ many crater lakes and prepare to be awed by the pristine natural beauty of the lush, volcanic landscape surrounding you.
+Many activity providers in the Azores offer SUP rentals and guided tours of the island’s many pristine lakes and ocean waters.
+Head out along the coast for some gorgeous views of the island’s steep cliffs and black sand beaches, or paddle out to the middle of one of the Azores’ many crater lakes and prepare to be awed by the pristine natural beauty of the lush, volcanic landscape surrounding you.
 Many local providers and tour companies are available to lead you on guided SUP tours and SUP activities should you desire, and they even include all of the equipment you will need, making it simply inexcusable to not get out there on the water for an incredible SUP adventure!

-Due to their unique, remote location 1,300km (800mi) off the coast of Lisbon, the Azores Islands boast some of the best surf conditions in the entire Atlantic, with incredible waves suited for all tastes and surfing levels!
+Due to their unique, remote location 1,300km (800 mi) off the coast of Lisbon, the Azores Islands boast some of the best surf conditions in the entire Atlantic, with incredible waves suited for all tastes and surfing levels!
 Because the islands are located in the middle of the ocean, swell arrives from all quadrants, which means that waves are consistently streaming in and are available to be caught all year round.

 Due to these excellent sea conditions and its ideal location, the Azores is now regarded as a top surfing destination.
 Azores Getaways has relationships with several local pros that even provide lessons and surf activities, who can show you the best spots to catch the most epic waves, should you desire expert insight and insider insights into secret locales.
 For those wanting to strike out on their own, but who need some gear, there are plenty of places to rent surf gear as well.

 If getting a glimpse of the beautiful whales and dolphins that call the Azores home has been on your bucket list, there is no time like the present to make that happen!
-Considered a world-class whale watching area, the Azores is home to around 27 species of whales and dolphins, all of whom frequent the waters throughout the year.
+Considered a world-class whale-watching area, the Azores is home to around 27 species of whales and dolphins, all of whom frequent the waters throughout the year.
 Whales and dolphins are regularly seen during tours around the islands, along with turtles, seabirds, and other marine life.

 With many tours available, many of which are led by qualified biologists and nature guides who provide fascinating details about all that you are seeing and experiencing en route, the Azores will astound you with its beautiful landscapes and aquatic wildlife.
-Among the species that you can expect to see throughout the year include, but are not limited to: Sperm whales, common dolphins, bottlenose dolphins and Risso’s dolphins, other species only frequent the waters during certain seasons.
+Among the species that you can expect to see throughout the year include, but are not limited to Sperm whales, common dolphins, bottlenose dolphins, and Risso’s dolphins, other species only frequent the waters during certain seasons.

 For instance, the summer is the ideal time to come if you want to see Atlantic spotted dolphins, pilot whales, and striped dolphins.
 And for those wanting to get a gander at the baleen whales, such as blue whales, fin whales, and sei whales, the spring, which is when the species migrate, is your best bet.